 How to get to Vestrahorn?

-One of the first settlement farms in Iceland was Horn, Built by Hrollaugur, son of Rögnvaldur earl of Møre in Norway.
+One of the first settlement farms in Iceland was Horn, Built by Hrollaugur, son of Rögnvaldur Earl of Møre in Norway.
 Hornafjörður Municipality and several natural sites are named after the settlement farm.
 In the Second World War, the Horn area became a base for the British army and later a NATO radar station was set up at Stokksnes, south of Horn.
 At Stokksnes you can feel the power of the Atlantic Ocean as the waves hit the rocky shore with massive force.

+Vestrahorn is a perfect place for photography or for quiet contemplation while enjoying the vast beauty of this unspoiled natural site.
 The shore features stunning lava dunes, that are constantly being shaped by the natural forces of water and wind.
 Down towards the sea, it is possible to get perfect reflections in the wet sand.
 Seals also tend to hang out on the stretch of sand, so if you’re lucky you can catch a picture of a lazing seal as well.

 Please note that the beach at Stokksnes is private and has a small entrance fee.
 It is a popular destination so be prepared for other tourists and photographers.